etnt/cryptic/README.md

 Read [here](docs/CERTIFICATE_HANDLING.md) to learn how to create certificates for new Clients and how to securely deliver them to the new Client.

+## The Server

+The main idea of the Cryptic Server is to make it as _dumb_ as possible.

+It mainly functions as a relay point for messages routed between the Clients;
+but it also need to hold uploaded Client (Public) keys and pending encrypted messages, waiting to be delivered as soon as the receiving Client comes online.

+Nothing is stored on disk, hence if the Server goes down while holding pending messages, they are lost.

+The Server can be run either via the `scripts/start-server.sh` script, or via a tailor made [docker container](docs/DOCKER.md) .

 ## Features

 ### WebSocket mTLS Communication